inferno986return/python-pcep/Practice-Test.md

 Lists are unusual as when they are assigned to other variables like this they are merely referenced so `nums` and `vals` are the same list.
 This means that if `nums` changed in any way, `vals` would also be affected.
 Either a slice or method would need to be used to make nums a separate duplicate list.

-4. An operator able to check whether two values are not equal is coded as:
+### Question 4: An operator able to check whether two values are not equal is coded as:

 **A. `!=`**